NurzhanKartayev/assignment_for_commerce_group/README.md

 # __Task__
 This Django application is a simple app for the staff.
-1. Information about each employee has stored in a database and contain the following data 1.1 First_name, Second_name and Middle_name(optional)<br/>
+1. Information about each employee has stored in a database and contain the following data<br/>
+  1.1 First_name, Second_name and Middle_name(optional)<br/>
   1.2 Salary<br/>
   1.3 Position<br/>